Chris Canfield, Executive Director

 firstname.lastname@example.org, (919) 828-4199 extension 1500

 Nick DiColandrea joined CTNC in June 2015 as the director of CTNC AmeriCorps.
 Before joining CTNC, Nick directed the MusicianCorps AmeriCorps program in North Carolina, and worked as a community developer at Communities In Schools of NC.
 Nick holds a degree in Political Science from NC State University, and a Masters of Public Policy and Administration from Mississippi State University.
 Nick lives in Raleigh with his veterinarian wife Valerie, their daughter Kara, their twin sons Lucas and Benjamin, and adopted shelter dog.
 When not outside chasing down his kids in a park, Nick enjoys serving on nonprofit boards, volunteering, and Star Wars meme making.

 Mary Alice Holley, Communications Director email@example.com, (919) 828-4199 extension 1700

 Mary Alice joined the Conservation Trust for North Carolina in 2016 as the Communications and Marketing Director where she leads the effort to build greater public awareness for land trusts and connect North Carolina communities to the benefits of conservation.
 Before joining CTNC, she was the Media Relations Director for BC/DC Ideas leading promotional campaigns for numerous conservation clients including Audubon North Carolina and the North Carolina Coastal Federation.
 Mary Alice holds a B.A. degree in Mass Communications and Rhetorical Writing from the University of Tennessee at Chattanooga.
-In her spare time, Mary Alice enjoys hiking with her dog, Hazel, and exploring North Carolina’s hidden treasures from her kayak.
+In her spare time, Mary Alice enjoys exploring North Carolina’s hidden treasures from her kayak or hiking with her two dogs: Hickory and Birch.